Updated May 24, 2023

 - You Just Requested a Demolition Quote...What to Expect Next

 - The Importance of Getting Multiple Quotes Before Hiring a Contractor

 - How to Compare Quotes and Hire the Best Demolition Company

 Make sure your contract details exactly what work will be done, including payment plans, deadlines, what materials or equipment will be used to get the work done.

-If something isn't documented, it's their word against yours, so that's why you should get as many details as humanly possible in writing.
+If something isn't documented, it's their word against yours, so that's why you should get as many details as possible in writing.

 Be wary of any contractor who demands more than 50% of payment upfront.

 You don’t want a contractor to use your money to finish someone else’s project, and this happens more often than it should.
-To avoid this, we recommend paying 30% or less upfront, and then paying as the work is completed.
+To avoid this, we recommend paying no more than 50% upfront, and then paying as the work is completed.

 If possible, keep an eye on the project's progress as much as you can, and talk with your contractor periodically to check in on the progress.

 If you are confused about something, see an issue, or have any questions about the work being done, do not hesitate to speak up.